-WhatsApp is working on a new feature that will allow messages to disappear after they are read.
-The feature is currently being tested and is expected to change how disappearing messages work on the platform.
+WhatsApp is working on a new feature that will allow messages to disappear after users read them.
+The feature is currently in testing and will change how disappearing messages work on the platform.

 At present, WhatsApp allows users to enable disappearing messages with fixed timers such as 24 hours, 7 days, or 90 days.
-However, these timers start immediately after a message is sent, even if the recipient has not opened or read it yet.
-This means a message can disappear before it is seen, which many users find inconvenient, especially when sharing important information.
+However, these timers start immediately after you send a message, even if the recipient has not opened or read it yet.
+This means a message can disappear before the recipient sees it, which many users find inconvenient, especially when sharing important information.

 With the new update, WhatsApp is introducing an “after reading” timer.
-This means the countdown will only begin once the receiver opens and reads the message, making the feature more useful and practical.
-This change is designed to give users better control over their conversations and ensure that messages remain visible until they are actually viewed.
+This means the countdown will begin only after the receiver opens and reads the message, making the feature more useful and practical.
+This change gives users better control over their conversations and ensures that messages remain visible until they actually viewed.

 “Following the release of the latest WhatsApp beta for Android 2.26.15.11 update, which is available on the Google Play Store, we discovered that WhatsApp is working on a feature that makes messages disappear after they’re sent or read,” WABetaInfo reported.

 According to early testing, users may also get more flexible timing options.
-Instead of only long preset durations, WhatsApp is planning to offer shorter and more precise choices such as 5 minutes, 1 hour, or 12 hours.
-This will allow users to decide exactly how long a message should stay after being read.
+Instead of only long preset durations, WhatsApp plans to offer shorter, more precise options, such as 5 minutes, 1 hour, or 12 hours.
+This will allow users to decide exactly how long a message should stay after read.

 For example, if a user selects 5 minutes, the message will disappear 5 minutes after the recipient reads it.
 If the message is opened after a few hours, the countdown will begin only then.
 This makes the system more reliable and useful for real-time communication.

 The new feature is expected to work alongside the existing disappearing messages setting.
 This means users will have two different ways to control how long messages remain visible.
-One option will continue to use the standard timer that starts when the message is sent.
-The second option will be the new “after reading” timer, which depends on when the message is opened.
+One option will continue to use the standard timer that starts when the message sent.
+The second option will use the new “after reading” timer, which depends on when the user opens the message.

-On the recipient’s device, the countdown will begin only after the message is read.
-If the recipient opens the message several hours later, it will disappear after the selected time from that moment.
-This ensures that messages stay visible until they are actually seen, improving the overall messaging experience.
+The recipient’s device will start the countdown only after they read the message.
+If they open it several hours later, it will disappear after the selected time from that moment.
+This keeps messages visible until the recipient sees them, improving the overall messaging experience.

 “The after-reading option will offer a more precise level of control over message privacy compared to traditional timers.
 It ensures that messages remain visible only for a short period after users view them, rather than simply counting down from when users send them,” WABetaInfo said.